Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/status-monitor-v2-api-reference.md

 ## <a name="get-applicationinsightsmonitoringconfig"></a>Get-ApplicationInsightsMonitoringConfig

-Obtém o ficheiro config e imprime os valores para a consola.
+Obtém o ficheiro config e imprime os valores à consola.

 ### <a name="examples"></a>Exemplos